IsaiahJMurray/isaiah-murray.com/src/lib/docs/projects/vibes-button.md

 ---
 title: Vibes Button
-subtitle: A Chrome extension that overlays any webpage with custom ChatGPT-powered, happy-go-lucky affirmations based on the current URL.
-Built for everyday web users who want a mood boost, it combines a Flask backend with Chrome extension APIs, OpenAI fine-tuning, per-user auth, and token usage logging for potential billing and analytics.
+subtitle: "A Chrome extension that overlays any webpage with cheerful, AI-generated\
+  \ affirmations tailored to the page\u2019s URL.
+Built for desktop Chrome users,\
+  \ it pairs a Flask backend (with user auth, usage logging, and API key management)\
+  \ with a Manifest V3 extension that streams OpenAI completions into a lightweight\
+  \ in-page UI."
 slug: vibes-button
 date: '2023-11-24'
 updated: '2023-12-08'